bor0/gidti/manuscript/chapter5.md

 boro@bor0:~$
 ```

-Let’s slightly rewrite our code by abstracting out the concatenation into a separate function:
+Let's slightly rewrite our code by abstracting out the concatenation into a separate function:

 ```
 concat_string : String -> String -> String